My 15 Favourite Things to Do in Wrocław, Poland

 3. Look for witches on the Penitent Bridge

-If you’re a long-time reader of this blog, you might know that wherever I go, I’m always on the lookout for the best place to see the city from above.
-I initially had my sights set on a different observation spot in Wrocław, but when my boyfriend told me about this little footbridge 45 meters above the ground, I immediately knew it was the one.
+If you’re a regular reader of this blog, you might know that wherever I go, I’m always on the hunt for the best place to see the city from above.
+I initially had my sights set on a different observation spot in Wrocław, but when my boyfriend told me about this little footbridge 45 meters above the ground, I knew instantly it was the one.

 Penitent Bridge connecting the two towers of the St. Mary Magdalene Church in Wrocław, Poland

-The Penitent Bridge, also known as the Bridge of Witches, connects the two towers of the St. Mary Magdalene Church.
-Legend has it that a young lady was once forced to sweep the bridge until the end of time as a punishment for her vanity.
+The Penitent Bridge, also known as the Bridge of Witches, links the two towers of the St. Mary Magdalene Church.
+Legend says that a young lady was once forced to sweep the bridge until the end of time as a punishment for her vanity.
 She was eventually released with the help of a kind witch, but the bridge remained as a warning to all lazy women.

 A bird's eye view of the Old Town in Wrocław seen from the Penitent Bridge